Shenon69/rootcode-internship-assignment/README.md

 # RootMedia Project

-Welcome to the **RootMedia** project!
 This README provides instructions to build, run, and manage the project using the provided `Makefile`.

 ## Prerequisites